-The Participatory Governance Initiative (PGI), in partnership with the Center for for the Future of Arizona (CFA), received a grant from the Arizona Developmental Disabilities Planning Council (ADDPC) to design, implement and evaluate a pilot project to more expansively and intentionally include students with disabilities in School Participatory Budgeting (SPB).
+The Participatory Governance Initiative (PGI), in partnership with the Center for the Future of Arizona (CFA), received a grant from the Arizona Developmental Disabilities Planning Council (ADDPC) to design, implement and evaluate a pilot project to more expansively and intentionally include students with disabilities in School Participatory Budgeting (SPB).
 The project will be done in collaboration with Carson Junior High in the school year 2019-2020.
 The co-PIs of this project are Kristi Tate (CFA) and Daniel Schugurensky (PGI).

 Prior research findings indicate that students who engage in civics curricular and extracurricular activities tend to score better than other students in community involvement, political attentiveness, political efficacy, civic duty and other indicators of civic engagement.
 Research findings also point out that individuals with disabilities have lower levels of civic engagement, and that a combination of encouragement, support, and opportunities to participate can make a difference in political participation.
 Given this situation, School PB presents a great opportunity to emphasize more inclusive practices of civic engagement for students with disabilities.

 Participatory Budgeting (PB) is a democratic process of deliberation and decision-making over budget allocations that started in 1989 in Brazil and is currently implemented in over 7,000 cities around the world.
 School PB is a more recent phenomenon and has been growing internationally and in North America.
 In Arizona, SPB grew from a single school in 2014 to 19 schools in 2018-2019 (15 schools in Phoenix, 3 schools in Chandler, and one school in Mesa).
 With ongoing growth underway, this is an appropriate moment to pilot more inclusive practices and meaningful civic learning opportunities and develop more pathways to lifelong civic engagement.
 SPB educates students about citizen participation, self-governance and democratic engagement.
-In SPB, students “learn democracy by doing” through a process that builds stronger school communities, improves relationships and amplifies student's voice.
+In SPB, students “learn democracy by doing” through a process that builds stronger school communities, improves relationships and amplifies student's voices.
 Through PB, students are empowered to as act as community problem-solvers and acquire skills and attitudes needed for lifelong active citizenship.

 A School PB process is typically organized in five steps: 1) students propose ideas to improve the school community; 2) students transform these ideas into viable proposals by conducting research on cost and feasibility; 3) students present proposals to fellow students; 4) full student body votes for top proposals; and 5) winning projects are funded and implemented.
 By piloting, evaluating and sharing the lessons of inclusive SPB processes for students with disabilities, this project will generate meaningful impacts for the students directly engaged and for students involved in other school PB processes elsewhere.